priscilacervantes25/PrisCervantes/README.md

                                       Hello, i´m Priscila Cervantes
 # 🚀 About Me
-I´m a 4th semester Data Science Engineering Student.
+I´m a 5th semester Data Science Engineering Student in [ITESO](https://www.iteso.mx/)

 Skilled in basic concepts and practial experience through individual and team projects, applying classroom knowledge to solve problems of interest.
 Fast learner, eager about learning and growing in the field of data analytics and machine learning.